NVIDIA/ncore/docs/notes/conventions.rst

 .. rubric:: Footnotes

-.. [#f1] The ``base_pose`` of the Maglev processed datasets will by default be an identity matrix if DeepMap poses are not used.
+.. [#f1] The ``T_rig_world_base`` of the Maglev processed datasets will by default be an identity matrix if DeepMap poses are not used.
 The coordinate system is hence a local 3D cartesian system and not ECEF.
 .. [#f2] Curly brackets denote optional data.